wonderingstill

 Jesus in John's gospel speaks the language of the mysteries.
 “Some Greeks” approach him through Philip, likely a Greek himself given his name.
 It's not entirely clear what they want with a Jewish holy man, but Jesus responds to them in their own symbol vocabulary.

-Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.
-He who loves his life loses it, and he who hates his life in this world will keep it for eternal life. – John 12:24-25 (RSV-CE)
+Amen, Amen I say to you, unless a wheat grain falls into the earth and dies, it remains only a single grain; but if it dies it bears much fruit.
+Anyone who loves life loses it; anyone who hates life in this world will keep it for eternal life. - Jn 12:24-25 (RNJB)

 This is the language of the Eleusinian Mysteries, the annual initiation into the cult of Demeter and Persphone.